IMRCLab/Pololu_3pi-/README.md

 The code for the  nrf Dongle can be found [here](https://github.com/polyblank-5/esb_prx).
 The compiled file can be found in the Dongle Software folder.

+## Logging

+To easily log data on the ground robot, the Crazyflie's Micro SD card deck may be used.
+The ground robot offers to SPI interfaces: SPI0 which is used to communicate with the onboard Display of the ground robot or SPI1 which is not used.
+To use the SPI0 interface for logging unplug the display and connect the pins in the following way:

+- Ground Robot Expansion Headers <-> CF Expansion Headers
+- 3V3 <-> VCC 3V
+- GND <-> GND
+- GP2 (SPI0 SCK) <-> SCK
+- GP3 (SPI0 TX) <-> MOSI
+- GP1 (SPI0 CS) <-> IO1 to IO 4 (some free IO pin of the CF to do the chip select command for SPI)
+- GP0 (SPI0 RX) <-> MISO

+In order to use the SPI1 interface in combination with the SPI0 interface for the display one would connect the pins in the following way:

+- Ground Robot Expansion Headers <-> CF Expansion Headers
+- 3V3 <-> VCC 3V
+- GND <-> GND
+- GP24 (SPI1 RX) <-> MISO
+- GP? (one free pin for Chip Select, CS) <-> IO1 to IO 4 (some free IO pin of the CF to do the chip select command for SPI)
+- GP26 (SPI1 SCK) <-> SCK
+- GP27 (SPI1 TX) <-> MOSI

+The pins GP28 and GP29 are used to send command from the ground robot to the nrf dongle over UART0.
+More information on using the SPI interface can be found in the Pololu's user guide, section 6.9 (see reference material in the bottom).

 ## References
 Collective Intelligence from a Synthetic and Biological Perspective Summer School : http://modelai.gettysburg.edu/2024/collective/